How to achieve an ERP implementation in 6 months …. or less

 • Technical complexities

-The two most common implementation methodologies
+The two most common ERP implementation methodologies

 The two most common implementation methodologies are: